celsol-fuentes/Netflix-Kaggle-Dataset/README.md

-# Netflix-Kaggle-Dataset
+# 01_Netflix_Kaggle_Dataset_Celia_Fuentes
-In the first iteration of Project 1 with the Nextflix dataset, I have done some data exploration and visualization.
+In the first iteration with the Kaggle Nextflix dataset, the goal was to practice some basic data cleaning, do some exploration, and gain some insights into the dataset.
-Then I move on to concentrating on South America, where the top three directors worked mainly in Stand-up and TV-MA movies.

-The main sections:
-- uploading Kaggle dataset on Colab
-- Exploration, Cleaning an Visualization
-- Focused on South America for certain question

-# Updated_Project_1_Netflix_Data_Celia_Fuentes:
+# 02_Netflix_IMDB_Celia_Fuentes
-In this updated Project 1, I have scraped two datasets from imdb and have added them to make one huge dataset with the Netflix data.
-I provide new visualization, and attempt a simple machine learning algorithm to attempt to predict the class of rating the movie/tv show belongs to.
+In this update, I scraped two datasets from imdb and added them to make one huge dataset with the netflix data.
+I provided new visualization, and attempted a simple machine learning algorithm to predict the class of rating the movie/tv show belongs to.